 If you read these history books you will learn things you were not taught in school:

-George Washington and the 'Founding Fathers' wanted to rule what became the United States instead of allowing King George III to rule it.
+George Washington (read about his IMMENSE wealth, aside from his slaves, in footnote *) and the 'Founding Fathers' wanted to rule what became the United States instead of allowing King George III to rule it.
 In order to mobilize an army to fight King George's British military force and achieve "American independence" George Washington told the subsistence farmers, whom he needed to join his "Revolutionary Army," that the "War for Independence" was a war for equality and for things like "no taxation without representation" democracy.
 The subsistence farmers (who made up the vast majority of the population) were inspired by Washington's noble rhetoric and joined the Revolutionary Army in huge numbers.

 These small farmers made a huge economic sacrifice when they joined the army because it meant not planting and harvesting the crops that they relied on to earn any money.
 General George Washington paid these farmer/soldiers with pieces of paper that promised that the United States government would "pay to the bearer" an indicated number of dollars, plus accrued interest, in the future when the new United States government was independent.
 Essentially these pieces of paper were IOUs, sometimes referred to as "securities."